Attorney: Matthew L. Campbell

 The Hopi Tribe, Pueblo of Zuni, and Ute Mountain Ute Tribe, represented by the Native American Rights Fund (NARF) filed a lawsuit against the Trump administration in 2017 to protect Bears Ears National Monument, a breathtaking land formation in Utah that holds spiritual and cultural significance to tribes in the region.
 Native nations have spent decades working to protect the twin buttes shaped like the ears of a bear.

 Millions of U.S. citizens have expressed their support for preserving the site as a national treasure.
 However, in violation of the separation of powers enshrined in the U.S. Constitution, the Trump administration tried to revoke its protected status on December 4, 2017, for the benefit of corporate interests.
 No president has ever revoked and replaced a national monument before, because it is not legal to do so.
 Only Congress may alter a monument.
-The Biden Administration has begun to review the changes to Bears Ears National Monument and NARF and the Tribes continue to stand firm for justice.
+The Biden Administration reinstated protection to the Bears Ears National Monument in October 2021 and signed a co-management agreement with the Tribes in June 2022.

 In southeastern Utah, two twin buttes rise dramatically from the landscape.
 Each has such a distinctive shape.
 All the tribes that have lived near this land formation for thousands of years call it Bears Ears.